Please ensure Javascript is enabled for purposes of website accessibility

 Luggage

-We do not have space for large luggage; please avoid bringing suitcases to the Museum when you visit.
-Pushchairs and coats may be left at your discretion in a space provided in the Museum.
+We do not have space for luggage, or a cloakroom; please avoid bringing suitcases to the Museum when you visit.
+Pushchairs may be left at your discretion in a space provided in the Museum.

 Café